 Quest for noble trees

-Searching for noble trees (large trees which exceed certain size limits and thus are protected by state) by many in Latvia is seen as a good passtime during the weekends.
+Searching for noble trees (large trees which exceed certain size limits and thus are protected by the state) by many in Latvia is seen as a good pass time during the weekends.
 Thousands of such trees have been registered and the largest ones are marked and mentioned in tourist guidebooks.

 Thickest trees in Latvia are oaks (Quercus robur) although there is a fierce competition with willow-trees.
 Several oak trees exceed the circumference of 9 meters: Rīgzemji oak has a circumference of 9.6 m, Kaņepji oak – 9.4 m and the magnificent Sēja oak – 9.1 m.